ComplexRalex/Completed-Games-Registers/README.md

 * This program requires _at least_ **Java 1.8** to be executed (in fact, is recommended to run it at that version).
 You can download it [here](https://java.com/en/download/).
 * This program uses the **Open Sans** font by default, but it isn't necessary to run it.
 Anyways, if you want to download it, click [here](https://fonts.google.com/specimen/Open+Sans).
 * When you are downloading game information, it will take a few seconds to process it (be patient).

+## About "_release JAR_" files
+It's recommended to save that JAR file into an empty folder.
+This is because this program **creates a new folder** named ``data``, where all the files are going to be saved and modified.

 ## How to run
 All the ``run`` files are inside of the ``bin`` folder.
 Be sure to run them **at that same location**.